Home » Method » Instant Pot » Instant Pot Chickpeas (No Soak Method + Soaked)

 side by side photos showing the process of making Instant Pot chickpeas using soaked chickpeas.

-Cooking Instant Pot Chickpeas Using a Basket Insert
+Instant Pot Chickpeas using Basket Insert

 head on view of freshly cooked instant pot chickpeas in a small bowl with items surrounding.

-How To Store + Freeze
+How to Store + Freeze Cooked Chickpeas

 Serving Suggestions

-Now that you’ve cooked your chickpeas, the next best part is eating them!
+Now that you’ve cooked your heart-healthy chickpeas, the next best part is eating them!
 These are just a few of the many delicious chickpea recipes you will find on the TSV:

 top down, side angle view of bowl with freshly made instant pot chickpeas.

-More Instant Pot Recipes
+More Instant Pot Recipes!

 Print